david-nossebro/quizemon/README.md

 # Quizemon
 The goal of quizemon is to create a quiz game where questions are found on different geolocations.
+It will be built upon open technologies as far as possible and everyone who is willing to contribute to the project is welcome to do so.

 ## Rest API's
 The application is divided into two API's, one for the game and one for administration.
 To be able to run the API's